Basics of MRpro and Cartesian reconstructions

 zenodo_get.zenodo_get([dataset, '-r', 5, '-o', data_folder]) # r: retries

-Keywords: MR raw data
+raw data files (*.mrd

 cart_t1.mrd

-cart_t1.mrd is a fully sampled Cartesian acquisition
+is a fully sampled Cartesian acquisitioncart_t1_msense_integrated.mrd

-cart_t1_partial_echo_partial_fourier.mrd is accelerated using partial echo and partial Fourier
+is accelerated using partial echo and partial Fourier

 Read in raw data and explore header